Yousign launches in Germany

 The French start-up Yousign is coming to Germany and wants to make digital signatures the standard.

-In 2013 Luc Pallavidino and Antoine Louiset founded the start-up Yousign in France, now the market launch in Germany follows.
-Yousign offers a digital signature for all industries, but focuses mainly on those with a lot of contracts, such as human resources: "There is no way around electronic signatures here, especially in the current home office situation," says Germany CEO Dominik Drechsler.
+Luc Pallavidino and Antoine Louiset founded the start-up Yousign in France in 2013 and are now launching it on the German market.
+Yousign offers a digital signature for all sectors, but focuses primarily on those with a large number of contracts, such as human resources: "There is no way around electronic signatures here, especially in the current home office situation," says Dominik Drechsler, Head of Germany.

-The more than 5,000 customers so far include, for example, Allianz or Roland Berger.
-In Germany, "we see ourselves at the forefront of digitizing all work processes - at the end of which electronic signatures are often used," says Drechsler of the German expansion.
-Currently, Yousign employs 90 people.
+Allianz and Roland Berger are among the more than 5,000 customers to date.
+In Germany, "we see ourselves at the forefront of digitizing all work processes - at the end of which electronic signatures are often used," says Drechsler about the company's expansion in Germany.
+Yousign currently employs 90 people.

-"Although digital signatures are significantly shaping the future of work, market penetration in Europe is only 20 percent," says Drechsler.
-But growth of up to 25 percent per year is expected, he adds.
-Yousign is a certified provider of electronic signatures, electronic time stamps and electronic server seals, as well as a member of the Trusted List (EUTL) of trust service providers published by the European Commission.
+"Although digital signatures are shaping the future of work, market penetration in Europe is only 20 percent," says Drechsler.
+However, growth of up to 25 percent per year is expected.
+Yousign is a certified provider of electronic signatures, electronic time stamps and electronic server seals and a member of the Trusted List (EUTL) of trust service providers published by the European Commission.

 Newsletter